7 charismatic megafauna of India that are threatened species

 The Indian rhino is a large mammal once found across the Terai lowlands and Brahmaputra basin.
 Today, they can be seen mainly in Kaziranga national park of Assam.
 There are small populations also present in a few protected environments in Uttar Pradesh and West Bengal.

 Rhinos in India were hunted for their horns as it was believed that the horns carry some medicinal properties.
-Now in India, only about 2500-3000 rhinos are remaining and they are still facing poaching threats.
+Rhino population in India is now on the rise.
+There are 3,262 Rhinos in India according to a report published in 2023.

 GHARIAL